l3uddz/plex_autoscan/README.md

 Once a change is detected, the file will be checked against the Plex database to make sure this is not already there.
 If match comes back negative, a scan request for the parent folder is added into the process queue.
 If that folder is in the process queue already, the duplicate request will be ignored.

+_Note 1: Google Drive Monitoring is not compatible with Teamdrive._

-_Note: This feature is currently experimental.
-If any issues occur, such as it stops checking for changes due to an error, please submit the logs via Github Issues.
+_Note 2: Google Drive Monitoring is currently in beta status.
+If any issues occur, such as it stops checking for changes due to an error, please submit the logs via GitHub Issues.
 You can narrow searches down by looking for `EXCEPTION`._

 ```json